Generic capability 4

-Success in this capability is probably dependent on persistence, doing the right thing.
-Nevertheless, some knowledge will certainly help, but probably to a lesser extent.
-Moreover, much of the knowledge relates to the context, and cannot be learned from external courses.
+Success in this capability depends on persistence and doing the right thing.
+Nevertheless, some knowledge will help, but probably to a lesser extent.
+Moreover, much of the knowledge relates to the context and cannot be learned from external courses.

-The first four pieces of knowledge that an expert rehabilitation professional should know concern patient safety: he or she should know:
+The first four pieces of knowledge that an expert rehabilitation professional should know concern patient safety: they should know:

 - How to raise any concern about safety and how to report incidents with the organisation worked in;